kojima-hi/PC_Setting/mac.md

 - Theme
     - Put a theme file in `~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Themes.localized/Theme Fonts`
+        - Example of the format of the file is found on https://researchmap.jp/jox7s44se-52108/
     - How to read: `View - Slide Master - Fonts - choose Your Theme`

 ## Partiiton